sa-we/designate-app/README.md

      └─────────────────────┘     └──────────────────┘
 ```

-- The monitoring service runs continuously in the background and survives device reboots.
+- The monitoring service runs continuously in the background and detects when a social app is opened.
 - When a supported social media app is opened, the app overlays a transparent WebView that logs touch coordinates and timing.
 - Up to **5 short questionnaires** per day are triggered after social media sessions.
 - Collected data is automatically uploaded to a secure Nextcloud server.